lukDev/dinosaur/README.md

 ---
 To run this project, make sure you have python 2.7 installed.
 Clone the source code onto your device, navigate to `src/` and run `python main.py`.

+Engine
+---
+This project uses [pyglet](https://bitbucket.org/pyglet/pyglet/wiki/Home) for rendering the entities and UI elements.